nuuuwan/news_lk3_data/README.md

 This coalition will support Samagi Jana Balawegaya (SJB) candidate Sajith Premadasa in the upcoming Presidential Election.

 The ceremonial launch of the new alliance commenced, a short while ago, at the Sugathadasa Indoor Stadium in Colombo.

-The SJB will form an alliance with several political parties that hold seats in Parliament to face the upcoming Presidential Election.

 ...